All Episodes

 Oh, let me see yours.

-Okay, right now.
+Okay right now.

 You're okay right now, but time will tell.

-You guys are so organized.
+You guys are so organic.

-We definitely do.
+We do, we definitely do.

 So we first start by looking at innovations in the market.